Remember the Root of a few years ago

 - Kingroot will indicate that your device is not yet rooted.
 Click the “Try root” button to root it.
 Your device might restart during the process … don’t worry.

-If Kingroot fails it means that your device is not compatible with Kingroot.
-You can use another rooting method available on our app “Root all devices
+- If Kingroot fails it means that your device is not compatible with Kingroot.
+You can use another rooting method.

 Because of Google policy, we can’t show direct download links.
 Here is the page to find and download information about the product.